-Sickness:
+Sickness

 Students must attend school on the date of a task or date the task is due.
+This includes attending for hand in tasks, in class tasks and tasks submitted online.
 If a student is sick and cannot attend, a medical certificate and an illness/misadventure form should be presented to the Head Teacher on the first day of return to school.
-Illness / Misadventure forms are available on the school Moodle & from all Head Teachers.
+Illness / Misadventure forms are available on the school Moodle & from all Head Teachers and the Deputy that's responsible for the year group.

 If a student fails to complete a task due to illness and the Head Teacher considers the student has a valid reason, an extension may be granted or a mark may be awarded based on a substitute task.